-19.01 All employees covered by this Agreement shall receive six percent (6%) of their gross hourly wages for vacation pay and four per cent (4%) of their gross hourly wages for statutory holiday pay.
-Each employee shall receive his vacation allowance on his gross wages in accordance with Articles 16.00 and 16.01 of this Agreement which shall be included in his weekly pay unless if the employees of an Employer decide to receive their holiday pay at the employee's holiday period or termination and at the end of the calendar year.
+All Employees covered by this Agreement shall receive the percentage of their gross hourly wage as stipulated in the Employment Standards Code in respect to vacation pay and Statutory Holiday pay.
+Each employee shall receive their vacation allowance on their gross wages in accordance with Article 16.00 of this Agreement which shall be included in their weekly pay unless the employees of an Employer decide to receive their holiday pay at the employee's holiday period or termination and at the end of the calendar year.
 Income tax on this amount to be deducted weekly.

-"Gross hourly wages" shall mean, hourly wage; overtime premiums; shift premiums and travel time.
+"Gross hourly wages" shall mean hourly wage, overtime premiums, and shift premiums.